reshapiro/audio-fun/HELP.md

 To run this the *metaflac* command must be on your PATH.

 <h1>sox</h1>
-The two down-sample scripts use sox to resample high def audio  to 16/44.1 for use with systems like Sonos that don't support hi-def.

-Invoke these on a directory of hi-def files.
-The *sox* command must be on your PATH.

 <h2>down-sample</h2>

-This version writes the down-sampled files to to a parallel directory
+This script will down-sample a directory of hi-def audio files, saving the results to a parallel directory.

+Use this if you have hi-def files but a player that only supports standard CD quality.

-It has two required arguments: the directory of hi-def audio files and a directory to store the down-sampled files.
+It has two required arguments, a directory of hi-def audio files and directory to store the down-sampled files.

-This second directory will be created if necessary.
-Normally this directory should *not* exist, but you can append to an existing one if you like.

-<h2>down-sample-inline</h2>
-This version <em>replaces</em> the existing files with the down-sampled version!
-Use with caution!!

-It has one required argument, the directory of hi-def audio files.
+By default the sample rate is 44100 and the sample size is 16

+To use a different values, provide them in that order as optional arguments.